 Used by over 60% of Android developers, Kotlin has quickly established itself as one of the languages of choice when it comes to mobile.
 In this article, we’re going to take a closer look at the language: its history, the most common uses, and how it differs from its spiritual predecessor – Java.
 Let’s get right into it!

 What is Kotlin?

 Kotlin is an open-source, general-purpose programming language originally created for the Java Virtual Machine (JVM).
-The language was created by JetBrains, who started working on Kotlin in 2010, and the project was made open-source shortly after in 2012.
+The language was created by JetBrains, that started working on Kotlin in 2010, and the project was made open-source shortly after in 2012.
 The 1.0 version was released in 2016, and no more than three years later, Google announced that Kotlin is the preferred language for Android.